Invested Capital Definition

 Thus it can be concluded that the invested capital represents the total amount which is currently invested in the business, regardless of its source.
 It is one of the important when it is to determine whether the company is earning the profit which is required by the investors of the money in the company as the cost of using money.
 There are two approaches i.e., financing approach and the operating approach using which it can be calculated.

 This has been a guide to what is invested capital and its definition.
-Here we discuss the formula to calculate invested capital using 1) Financing Approach 2) Operating Approach.
-You can learn more about financing from the following articles –
+Here we discuss how to interpret invested capital along with examples, advantages, disadvantages etc. You can learn more about financing from the following articles –